varun1210/Two-Phase-Caching/README.md

 # Two-Phase-Caching
-A (faulty) proposed system for a two phase caching mechanism
+A proposed system for a two phase caching mechanism